oracle-livelabs/security/oracle-universal-authenticator/prepare-system-for-oua-authentication/prepare-system-for-oua-authentication.md

     </copy>
     ```

+3. Proceed to install OUA by downloading the Oracle\_Universal\_Authenticator_<version>.zip from Oracle Software Delivery Cloud.

+  Alternatively, it can be downloaded from the location referenced in document ID 2723908.1 on My Oracle Support.
+  Extract the zip file to a working directory **WORKDIR (e.g. C:\Temp\V1043799-01)** on the installation host.
+The Oracle Universal Authenticator.msi will be extracted.

-3. Proceed to install OUA.
-Open Windows Explorer and go to folder C:\Temp\V1042569-01.
-Right-click on file Oracle Universal Authenticator.msi an select Run as Administrator.
+  Right-click on zip file **Oracle Universal Authenticator.msi** and select **Run as Administrator**

 4. During install, enter the following parameter values :